amanpwl92/konnect-team-interview-ingest-exercise/notes.md

 1. data in opensearch should go basis konnect entity id and updates handling should also be there - DONE
-2. note -  we need to set schema compatibilty as none for schema registry as we are pushing varying schemas for same topic
+2. note -  we need to set schema compatibilty as none for schema registry as we are pushing varying schemas for same topic.
+Can we have something in docker compose for this ?
-3. use xcontent from ES to send java object to ope search (instead of sending map)
+3. use xcontent from ES to send java object to open search (instead of sending map)
 4. should we produce messages in batch or one by one
 5. docker compose updates to run your programs as well - producer and consumer ?
 6. should we create streaming app or separate programs for producer/consumer.